Junior Boarding Program

 Before Dinner: At 4 p.m., residential staff and first-year teachers offer organized, structured group activities.
 Offerings include sports/games, arts and crafts, and community service opportunities.
 Activities end at 6 p.m. and dinner begins.

-Dinner: During dinner, we encourage students to share their successes or struggles from their day, and they receive advice or compliments from peers and trusted adults.
+Dinner: During dinner, students are encouraged to share their successes or struggles from their day, and they receive advice or compliments from peers and trusted adults.
 The dorm team engages residential students in conversation and ensures that each student participates.

 Study Hall: After dinner, students have a one-hour supervised study hall.
 The dorm team assists students who are struggling with homework and communicates with teachers and the Advisory Team if a student has difficulty with a subject.